Ali Mills (character): Episode 6

-After Johnny accepts her Facebook "friend request", Ali sends him a message via Facebook Messenger.
-She notes that a lot of time has passed since high school, and says that she is happy with her family and career, and could "still kick your ass at air hockey".
-Ali also says that while they used to see each other every day in high school, she doesn't know anything about what he is like now and wonders what he is up to.
+After Johnny accepts her Facebook "friend request", Ali messages him via Facebook Messenger.
+She notes that lots of time has passed since high school, and says that she is happy with her family and career, and could "still kick your ass at air hockey".
+Ali also says that while they used to see each other every day in high school, she does not know anything about what Johnny is like now and wonders what he is up to.

 Johnny initially composes a novel-length response in "all caps" (after "liking" all of her photos), a response which sends Miguel into a panic.
 He asks Johnny for photos so that they can develop a better Facebook Profile.
 After looking through Johnny's box of 1980's "pin-up" style photos of himself, Miguel decides that they should take contemporary pictures, and Johnny decides to base them on the kind of photos that Ali posts.
-Ultimately, however, Johnny posts pictures of himself with his karate students.
+However, Johnny ultimately posts pictures of himself with his karate students.

 Episode 9

-Ali is visiting her parents for the holidays, and her mother asks her to attend the Christmas party, which Ali agrees to do.
-She had also responded to Johnny's Facebook message with a note that says she is in town and that they should meet for lunch.
-During the lunch, they realize they had not seen each other since Johnny’s defeat at the karate tournament (at the end of The Karate Kid).
+Ali is visiting her parents for the holidays, and her mother asks her to attend the Christmas party at the country club, which Ali agrees to do.
+She had also responded to Johnny's Facebook message with a note saying that she is in town and that they should meet for lunch.
+During lunch, they realize they had not seen each other since Johnny’s defeat at the karate tournament (at the end of The Karate Kid).

-Johnny confesses to Ali that he wasted his life, first during his 20s and 30s partying too much, and then after his girlfriend at the time became pregnant, he was unable to cope with being a father.
+Johnny confesses to Ali that he wasted his life, first during his 20s and 30s partying too much, and then after his girlfriend at the time became pregnant, Johnny was unable to cope with being a father.
 Ali also confesses that she has "messed up" many things in her life, because she was always playing a series of roles: "Ali the Good Doctor, Ali the Good Mom, Ali the Good Wife".
-Next she states that she and her husband are separated and are divorcing each other.
-Johnny apologizes for his behavior in high school, and for the mistakes that he made in their relationship.
+Next, Ali reveals that she and her husband are separated and divorcing each other, but says that it is neither of their faults.
+Johnny apologizes for his behavior in high school and for the mistakes that he made in their relationship.

-They next hang out at "Golf and Stuff", take selfies, discuss about their children and nearly kiss.
+The two hang out at "Golf N' Stuff" like they used to, take selfies, discuss their children, and nearly kiss.
 However, Ali receives a phone call from her mother reminding her about the Christmas party, and she invites Johnny to join her.
 When Johnny arrives at the party at the country club, he sees Ali talking to Daniel.